 She taught me to invest in clothing that will look and feel good on me at any age and any size.

 A Touch of Lipstick

-In high school I didn’t make much effort with my appearance.
-I suffered a traumatic hair loss just before 9th grade and decided that hair and makeup just weren’t my thing.
+In high school, I didn’t make much effort with my appearance.
+I suffered a traumatic hair loss just before 9th grade and decided that hair and makeup just wasn’t my thing.

 My mother begged me to try lipgloss and eyeliner.
 The harder she pushed, the more I refused.
 She was trying to teach me that image and style extend beyond clothing.

 The recent popularity of the red lip/shaped brow 5 minute face proves she was right.
 As I’ve aged and my skin changes I realize a touch of makeup can truly pull together my look.